artish1/artish1/README.md

 - 👯 I’m looking to collaborate on anything
 - 💬 Ask me about React
 - ⚡ Fun fact: There are more fake flamingos in the world than real ones
-- 🔭 Goals: Obtain an AWS Cloud Practicioner certification and learn C# and TypeScript
+- 🔭 Goals: Obtain an AWS Cloud Practitioner certification and learn C# and TypeScript

 <div align="center">
    <img src="https://github-readme-stats.vercel.app/api?username=artish1&theme=prussian">